Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

 Table~\ref{tab::results_of_CPLEX_CQM} tabulates the results comparing CPLEX and CQM in terms of objective function value and computation time; problem sizes and QPU times are included.
 As CQM is probabilistic, $5$ runs have been performed for each network, yielding $5$ different realizations.
 This also facilitates the analysis of the statistics of the output and the differences between particular realizations.

-The level of difficulty increases with respect to the number of variables and constraints.
+The level of difficulty increases with the number of variables and constraints.
 Observe that CQM always returns a feasible solution.
-For the networks $0-3$ with initial delays only, CQM generated optimal solutions, while in the remaining networks, the objective value was somewhat higher than the actual optima obtained with CPLEX.
+For networks $0-3$ with initial delays only, CQM generated optimal solutions, while in the remaining networks, the objective value was somewhat higher than the actual optima obtained with CPLEX.
 As for computational times, for CPLEX they grow significantly - from $0.072$ to almost $8s$ (network $9$).
-Meanwhile those of CQM remain almost constant around $5.1s$.
+Meanwhile, those of CQM remain almost constant at around $5.1s$.
 QPU times remain not greater than $0.032s$.
-Remarkably, for the hardest instances: networks $7$ and $9$, the CQM hybrid solver even outperforms CPLEX with respect to computational time.
-It does not find the actual optimum, just a feasible solution close to it.
-For example, in network $9$, the computed CQM solution is around 30\% worse than the optimal one.
-In conclusion, we expect benefits from the application of the hybrid solver on medium scale railway networks with multiple closures, as in networks 7-9.
-This is in accordance with our observation on synthetic data in Fig.~\ref{fig::ko-glc-case2}, where the benefits appeared for more complex instances, too.
+Remarkably, for the hardest instances: networks $7$ and $9$, the CQM hybrid solver provides feasible solutions faster than exact CPLEX.
+It does not find the actual optimum though, just a feasible solution close to it.
+Certainly, there can be other (meta)heuristics that provide solutions of similar quality in an even shorter time, for instance, CPLEX itself when running for a limited time, as we have found in the case of the synthetic examples in Section~\ref{sec::computation_generic}.
+(This experience is also iniline with cases of other similar scheduling problems, see the work of \cite{smierzchalski2024hybrid} for another example.)
+Nevertheless, the experience with these examples suggests that CQM provides useful results in reasonable time, so it is at least one of the possible heuristics worth considering.
+We can expect benefits from the application of the hybrid solver on medium-scale railway networks with multiple closures, as in networks 7-9.
+This finding follows our observation on synthetic data in Figure~\ref{fig::ko-glc-case1} b), where the benefits appeared for more complex instances, too.

-To evaluate the extent of difficulty of the problems analysed in Tab.~\ref{tab::results_of_CPLEX_CQM}, Tab.~\ref{tab::stats} presents mean (over stations and realizations) delays, resulting from CQM solutions, on selected stations (i.e. stations in central part of the network in Fig.~\ref{fig::network}).
-Meaningful delays are introduced starting from network $4$ onward, i.e. for networks with closures in a limited number of stations, see also Tab.~\ref{tab::cases}.
-From network $5$ onward, delays become more uniformly distributed among the stations when compared with results in Tab.~\ref{tab::cases}.
+To evaluate the extent of difficulty of the problems analyzed in Table~\ref{tab::results_of_CPLEX_CQM}, Table~\ref{tab::stats} presents the values of the delays averaged over trains and realizations, resulting from CQM solutions, for selected stations (i.e. stations in the central part of the network in Figure~\ref{fig::network}).
+Delays with a broader impact are introduced starting from network $4$ onward, i.e. for networks with closures in a limited number of stations, see also Table~\ref{tab::cases}.
+From network $5$ onward, delays become more uniformly distributed among the stations when compared with results in Table~\ref{tab::cases}.
 However, for networks $7$ - $9$ the mean delays are the highest and almost uniformly distributed among all stations, showing that the spread of disruption impacts the whole network.
-These have appeared to be more challenging network disruptions.
+These appeared to be more challenging network disruptions.